mhoffrog/onedev-manual/pages/mysql-service.md

   Note that for MySQL root password, we are referencing secret _db-password_ defined in [this tutorial ](build-spec-secret.md)

-1. For Kubernetes executor, if you want to run the service on particular nodes, configure service locator in section _More Settings_ like below:
+1. If the job runs with a Kubernetes executor and if you want to run MySQL  service on particular nodes, configure service locator in section _More Settings_ of the executor like below:

   ![Service Locator](../images/service-locator.png)